MIASA Individual Fellowships (Junior/Senior) at University of Ghana 2023/2024 for African Scholars

 Value of Award:

 - The Institute provides its fellows with office space on the University of Ghana campus.
 Fellows have full access to all library services at the University of Ghana and, electronically, at the University of Freiburg, Germany.
+For fellows from francophone and lusophone Africa MIASA can offer funding for courses in advanced academic English during the fellowship at the University of Ghana.
 A full-time presence of fellows at MIASA for the entire fellowship period is required.
 Periods of leave need to be negotiated with the MIASA directors prior to the signing of the fellowship agreement, and must not exceed a total of more than 1/6 of the fellowship duration.

 Duration of Award: 3 to 12 months duration within the period between 1st of June and 31st of August.